The Southern Regional Medical Center (SRMC) Dietetic Internship is a (10-month)

 Clinical (17 weeks)

-Our internship has a medical nutrition therapy emphasis as we are
+The SRMC internship has a medical nutrition therapy emphasis as we are

 hospital-based.
 The majority of the clinical experience is gained within

 our facility, although some clinical rotations may be at other Atlanta

 hospitals and long term care facilities.
-Southern Regional does offer some unique experiences,
+Southern Regional does offer

 Food Service Management (5 weeks)

-are spent completing modules by working with and observing various aspects
+modules (as a group) by working with and observing various aspects of

 this area of nutrition.
-Interns work with our Diabetes Nurse Educators
+Interns work with certified Diabetes Educators,

-and Outpatient Dietitian to teach many aspects of diabetes management
+outpatient dietitians and other clinicians to teach many aspects of diabetes

 Community / Wellness (5 weeks)